 Bonded leather is made up of shredded leather fibers mixed with rubber or polyurethane acting as the base and layered structure of fibers on the top that gives out the leather-like texture.

 Bonded leather is made from the pulp of scraps of leather.
 Then it is bonded on the fiber or the paper backer and then coated with the Polyurethane and then embossed with a leather-like texture for a genuine look.
 It is basically 10% to 20% leather.

 Is Bonded Leather Expensive?

-The main point that is considered while differentiating bonded from real or genuine leather is the price.
-As the bonded leather consists of scraps of leather, it is comparatively very inexpensive.
+The main point that is considered while differentiating bonded leather from real or genuine leather is the price.
+Since it consists of scraps of leather, bonded leather is comparatively inexpensive.
 Whereas real leather is considered to be an asset as it is an expensive, long-lasting, and high-end material.

 Now that you know bonded leather is not real but it consists of scraps of real leather.
 There are ways from which you can differentiate Bonded from other leathers.

 Many manufacturers who use bonded or faux leather do not use any labels to describe their products, whereas in real or even genuine leather the product description consists of the label and even a piece of the leather from which the product is manufactured.

 The surface of the bonded leather is uniform with no deformities as it is resurfaced and printed by a machine that resembles genuine leather as it is also uniform and textured, whereas when we talk about real leather it has imperfections that were present in the animal skin.

 When we touch bonded leather it feels very smooth and uniform as it is printed by a machine whereas in real leather; being a natural material that has all the imperfections it is also smooth but it has a grainy texture to it when you run your finger across the material.